mxmauro/mxlib/doc/bytecode.rst

 Eval and program code
 ---------------------

-Ecmascript specification recognizes three different types of code: program code, eval code, and function code, with slightly different scope and variable binding semantics.
+ECMAScript specification recognizes three different types of code: program code, eval code, and function code, with slightly different scope and variable binding semantics.
 The serialization mechanism supports all three types.